 Never a smoker or a drinker, he built himself a reputation as a fit man who led a healthy life.

 In his younger days, close associates often complained of the president's schedule, which began with a workout in the gym or a game of squash.

-Muhammad Hosni Sayyid Mubarak was sworn in on 14 October 1981, eight days after the Sadat assassination.
+He was sworn in as president on 14 October 1981, eight days after the Sadat assassination.

-In effect, Hosni Mubarak ruled as a quasi-military leader when he took power.
+In effect, Mr Mubarak ruled as a quasi-military leader when he took power.

 For his entire period in office, he kept the country under emergency law, giving the state sweeping powers of arrest and curbing basic freedoms.

 The government argued the draconian regime was necessary to combat Islamist terrorism, which came in waves during the decades of Mr Mubarak's rule - often targeting Egypt's lucrative tourism sector.